Psargar616/Frontend-Mentor---Testimonials-grid-section/README.md

 ### What I learned

-I leared to make grid layout using Tailwind CSS.
+I learned to make grid layout using Tailwind CSS.

 ### Continued development